 There are numerous beaches surrounding this coastal region which provide the perfect getaway for those looking to kick back and soak in the Mediterranean sun.
 Some beaches are popular tourist destinations while others are less well known and more secluded.
 All of these beaches offer beautiful views of the Sea with warm summer temperatures and a milder, comfortable climate in the winter.

-Visiting the Cinque Terre region of Italy is a marvellous way to immerse yourself in the Italian culture and take some time to slow down and get away from the busy tourist centres and attractions.
 This region is renowned for its breathtaking views, rich heritage, fresh seafood and rich wines.
-No trip to Italy is complete without a stop in Cinque Terre!
+No trip to Italy is complete without a stop in on of the Cinque Terre towns!